avaneev/r8brain-free-src/README.md

 Version 4.6:

 * Removed the `MaxInLen` parameter from the `oneshot()` function.
-* Increased intermediate low-pass filter's transition band slightly, for more stable quality.
+* Decreased intermediate low-pass filter's transition band slightly, for more stable quality.

 Version 4.5: